 Candidates are eligible for the fellowship if they:

-Are accepted into the Shady Hill Teacher Training Course
+Are accepted into the Shady Hill Teacher Training Center

 Have a strong liberal arts educational background and high academic achievement (a cumulative G.P.A. of 3.3 or above on a 4.0 scale)